All Episodes

 I'm really not qualified to make a judgment.

-However, you know, I can't myself see any reason why he couldn't at least submit the rolls of photographs to someone that's expert at examining them and perhaps getting a judgment from them on the authenticity or where they are at all.
+However, you know, I can't myself see any reason why he couldn't at least submit the rolls of photographs to someone that's expert at examining them and perhaps getting a judgment from them on the authenticity or where they aren't authentic.

 I agree completely.